Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Backcountry cross-country skiing is a blast!
 In reality, however, it’s not that much different from classic cross-country skiing at a groomed resort.
 Most of the same classic technique that you’d use on groomed terrain is the same for the backcountry.
 However, a lot of people don’t embrace this concept.
 Instead, they treat the backcountry experience as a step up from snowshoeing.
 They’ll basically snowshoe with their skis, but then be able to glide downhill (instead of walking as you would with snowshoes).

-But backcountry cross-country skis are designed for diagonal striding.
+But backcountry cross-country skis are also designed for diagonal striding.
 So consider implementing that into your experience.
 I can’t emphasize enough just how much more enjoyable your experience will be when you’re able to zip around the mountains and meadows.

 Cross-Country Downhill #ad maybe slightly dated (published c.
 1987), but it provides some wonderful philosophy about cross-country skiing off the beaten path.